rarebreed/rarebreed.github.io/_posts/2016-12-11-pure-vs-impure.md

 # Applicatives

-I think the major part with applicatives is that if a function is wrapped inside a Functor, we cant just use that "wrapped inside a functor" function with fmap.
+I think the major part with applicatives is that if a function is wrapped inside a Functor, we cant just use that "wrapped inside a functor" function with map.
 That's where Applicatives come into play

 {% highlight haskell %}
 (+) <$> [10,20] <*> [3,4]